captaincobbs/ES2-Achievement-Enabler/README.md

 Say yes when it asks if it can replace files.
 If it doesn't ask you to replace any files, you have done it incorrectly.

+Next, start your game and enable any gameplay mod.

 To verify that this works, go to Documents/Endless Space 2/Temporary Files, and open the most recent temporary file (after launching a game and loading a mod that disables achievements).
 Hit Ctrl + F and look for this:

 * `Cobbs has politely told your achievements to stay enabled.` If you see this, you correctly installed the mod.
 Good job.

+Please note, not all types of mods disable achievements.
+Specifically, graphical and translation mods do not affect translations, and will not cause my message to show up, so keep that in mind.

 To uninstall this, verify the game in your steam library.
 This will cause no damage to your save games whatsoever.